 A third way – mediated divorce

 In between uncontested and contested divorce is mediated divorce.
 Mediation becomes a useful and recommended tool when couples are trying to achieve an uncontested divorce but simply cannot agree on matters.
 To avoid the fully litigated, or contested, divorce, a mediator will work with the couple to facilitate the divorce settlement.
-The mediator is a third party, not employed by the lawyer, and completely neutral.
+The mediator is a third party, not employed by the family lawyer, and completely neutral.
 The mediation process takes place in confidence and allows the spouses to discuss and debate the terms and conditions of their divorce agreement in a safe environment, with an enabler skilled in helping them reach acceptable compromise.
 This is far preferable to a judge’s decree, in which the couple effectively sacrifices all control over the settlement terms.
-The mediator’s fees are part of the total cost.
+The mediator’s fees are part of the total cost of divorce.

 Contact Divorce Attorney Cape Town for more information